JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 The original intent is to have a Three.js bundle built on Deno.
 Which is can be run inside a Webview window.
 And adding a couple of scripts to automate the process.

 The idea would be to have a "desktop" solution to make games of 3D apps with Deno.
 Being able to write everything in TypeScript and running a single command to build and run everything :D

+## Contributing

+If you want to contribute, first of all, Thanks!
+Feel free to raise an issue.
+I appreciate suggestions as well as errors.

+The only rule of conduct is: be nice and have empathy to your fellow human beings :D

+I would specially appreciate suggestions about testing, as I am not completely sure how to go about it 😅

+I am not sure if I can accept PR's yet, there are two reasons for this:

+- I am not yet completely sure how the overall architecture will end up like.
+So you shouldn't spend time working on something that is highly likely that won't even make it 😅.
+- I am still figuring out how GitHub works.

 ## License